AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 Equation 7 mathematically summarizes the concepts addressed in the Literature Review section.
 In order to minimize gas solubility (and therefore, to maximize the amount of gas that is removed from influent water): the radii of bubbles that form must be maximized, the head loss in the exit tubing must be minimized, and the height difference between the reactor and vent must be maximized, within reason.
 Further considerations may arise when Equation 4 is substituted for the $h_f$ value.

 While Equation is powerful in its efficiency, it may only act as an approximation of the solubility of a gas in the fluidized bed reactor.
 Equations 2-6 assume equilibrium: that the rates of air shifting from liquid to gas phase and vice versa are equal.
 The system may not be in equilibrium while the reactor is in use.
-Therefore, Equation 7 remains only a qualitative description of the relationships between different system parameters. [**CEO: nice job including a shortcoming of these assumptions.
-This is always good to consider**]
+Therefore, Equation 7 remains only a qualitative description of the relationships between different system parameters.

 In the near future, the subteam will perform exact calculations and optimizations with these parameters in mind.
 Equation 7, supplemented by Equation 1 concerning fluidization velocity, will be instrumental in informing the subteam's fabrication of the prototype apparatus.

 ## Future Work

-Now that the subteam has a solid understanding of the grounding principles of fluidization and pressure, as well as Equation 7 as a guideline to optimize the system, the subteam will move on to focus on fabrication of a prototype system, followed by experimentation, evaluation, and iteration. [**CEO: good summary of the rest of your process**]
+Now that the subteam has a solid understanding of the grounding principles of fluidization and pressure, as well as Equation 7 as a guideline to optimize the system, the subteam will move on to focus on fabrication of a prototype system, followed by experimentation, evaluation, and iteration.

 The prototype design will align with that illustrated below in Figure 5.
 Exact parameters (such as the length of the reactor) will be calculated and measured in the coming days during the fabrication process.